Divyen-Dalwadi2000/TCS-IPA-JAVA-SOLUTIONS-2024/2024 TCS Xplore KYO Quiz Answers/README.md

 - ✨ Answer: Tata Consultancy Services
 #### Question 12.
 Which of the following statement is true about the initiative 'Tata Dialogue'?
 - ✨ Answer: Open Digital Platform for all employees , Connect and engage with senior management
+#### Question 13.
+Tata Group Companies are spread across which of the following domains:
+- ✨ Answer: Consumer & Retail , Communication & ITeS , Manufacturing